KlaraGajaszek/WeatherApp-ReactNative/README.md

 # Weather application - React Native

-A  Weather application in React Native is allows check current weather and weather for the next few days 🔥.
+The  Weather application in React Native is allows check current weather and weather for the next few days 🔥.

 ## Getting started